twg/styleguide/readme.md

 1. Ensure `styleguide.css` is available to your project.
 For example, you might need to create a gulp task to copy `node_modules/twg-styleguide/dist/styleguide.css` into your project's build directory.
 1. Create a new page for your styleguide (the specific method for creating a new page will vary by project).
 1. Link to the `styleguide.css` stylesheet on your new styleguide page.
+1. Add the `sg-body` class to the `body` element of the styleguide page.
 1. You may need to manually hide certain elements on the styleguide page.
 For instance, if your site has a fixed navigation, you may need/want to hide that on the styleguide page.
 1. Follow the Custom Elements documentation below to implement the custom TWG Styleguide elements.